timlau/yumex-ng/README.md

 # what is not working

-* Very thing is readonly for now, so no changes to your system
+* Everything is readonly for now, so no changes to your system
 * A lot of other stuff

 # current look